 This is why during marathon training, for example, it is really hard for me to actually build more muscles.
 During marathon training season, it is all about maintaining what I have already gained throughout the year.
-When I’m training for shorter races, or during offseason, this is when I put on muscle mass.
+When I’m training for shorter races, or during the offseason, this is when I put on muscle mass.

 In a nutshell, a clever mix of nutrition, supplements as well as endurance and strength training, makes it possible for runners to boost their performance and build muscle.

 What are the best running and weight lifting diet tips

 Most importantly, your diet is key to ultimate success.
 If you’re looking to gain muscle mass, you want to start lifting and run at the same time.
 To successfully do this, it is important to pay close attention to your caloric intake and proper diet.

 With that being said, most runners eat too little when trying to build muscle mass while working on their running performance.
 That’s why most newbie runners slim down fast and lower their body fat percentage drastically.

 Make sure that you’re not in a calorie deficit while doing both running and weight lifting.
-Your body needs fuel to grow muscles, recovery from your runs, and to adapt to the workouts you’re doing.
+Your body needs fuel to grow muscles, recovery from your runs, and adapt to the workouts you’re doing.
 Imagine driving a car without gas.
 You won’t go far at all!

 So instead of burning fat, your body resorts to energy from burning energy-demanding muscle mass.
 Not good when your goals are to tone muscles, or even to build muscle mass as a runner.